taksqth/taksqth.github.io/_posts/yyyy-mm-dd-stacktables.md

 ---
+layout: post
-layout: post author: taksqth title:
+author: taksqth
+title:
 ---

-## The problem, context and a bad approach
+## The problem, the context and a bad approach

-This post is about the hard problem of joining data from different sources and, in the worst case, with different grain (the level of detail at which the data is stored).
+This post is about the hard problem of joining data from different sources and, in the worst cases, with different grain (the level of detail at which the data is stored).
 Let's say you need to prepare data for a dashboard that combines sales data from your department and advertising costs from different vendors such as Google and Facebook.
 Depending on your background you may need more